Telmai monitors any source in data pipelines, but how do we do it?

 Abstract

 Telmai is designed to monitor data at any pipeline step, be it a source or a destination.
 And it does it at scale and with low latency.
 Our system is built upon architectural blocks which significantly differ from a typical homegrown system designed to monitor SQL databases/engines.
-Telmai, on the other hand, uses distributed compute via Spark and is highly optimized for monitoring data at a large scale.
+Telmai, on the other hand, uses distributed computing via Spark and is highly optimized for monitoring data at a large scale.

 This blog highlights some architectural decisions that helped us achieve scale, versatility, and efficiency.